Hudson Valley Advance Directives Attorney

-The second type of advanced directive is called a health care proxy.
+The second type of advanced directive is called a healthcare proxy.
 This allows you to name someone you trust as the person who makes health care decisions on your behalf.
 The person appointed as your agent must be willing to speak on your behalf and make health care choices that you would choose yourself.
 Under New York law, this directive will go into effect after two physicians have examined you and determined that you cannot make decisions on your own.

-Do Not Resuscitate
+What is a Do Not Resuscitate Order?

-A ‘do not resuscitate order’ (DNR) may also be considered an advance directive.
+A ‘do not resuscitate order’ (DNR may also be considered an advance directive.
 Usually, hospital staff will try and revive any patient whose heart has stopped beating.
 However, if you create a DNR document, the staff will respect your wishes.
-All doctors and hospitals accept a DNR and it doesn’t have to be part of your advance directive.
+All doctors and hospitals accept a DNR, and it doesn’t have to be part of your advance directive.
 However, you should seek the counsel of an attorney to help you make the order as clear as possible.

 At Letterio & Haug, LLP, we understand the situation surrounding your advance directive may be sensitive.
 We provide sympathetic and practical legal counsel and will help you create a specific and clear advance directive.

 At Letterio & Haug, LLP, our attorneys have more than two decades of combined legal experience, as well as a lengthy track record of success.
 Over the years, we have successfully helped countless individuals resolve a wide variety of legal problems.
 To see how we assisted our past clients, browse through our clients’ testimonials here.
 If you have any questions or concerns, please reach out to us today at (845) 203-0997 and schedule a consultation.